codebar/barcelona/processes/org-monthly-meetings/minutes/2019-03-Minutes.md

 **Status:**

-Over the summer we were approached by a host regarding a sponsorhip for participating at the bcn gay pride.
+Over the summer we were approached by a host regarding a sponsorship for participating at the bcn gay pride.

-The host will be contacted to understand more their intention.
+The host will be contacted to better understand their intention.

 This initiative is **accepted** and should be included in next month agenda.